zcoo/fluss/website/docs/maintenance/tiered-storage/lakehouse-storage.md

 datalake.paimon.warehouse: /tmp/paimon_data_warehouse
 ```

 Fluss processes Paimon configurations by removing the `datalake.paimon.` prefix and then use the remaining configuration (without the prefix `datalake.paimon.`) to create the Paimon catalog.
+Checkout the [Paimon documentation](https://paimon.apache.org/docs/1.1/maintenance/configurations/) for more details on the available configurations.

 For example, if you want to configure to use Hive catalog, you can configure like following:
 ```yaml